 Since we’re all apart of the same Body of Christ, let’s honor and respect each other’s conviction in our response to Halloween.

 Seek God for wisdom, on how you can be the light, making it unique to you and your family; not mixing unholy with holy things.

-PS…Want to host a Light Party?
+PS…Want to host a Light Party as a Christian alternative or replacement to Halloween?
 Download The Light Kit Checklist today by filling out the form below!

 ~ Timberley Gray